Sebzdead/RIA-Segmentation/README.md

 ## Citation

-If you use this pipeline in your research, please cite the associated publication and acknowledge the use of SAM2 for video segmentation.
+If you use this pipeline in your research, please cite the associated publication (FORTHCOMING) and acknowledge the use of SAM2 for video segmentation.

 ## Support